zx0223winner/HSDFinder/Readme.md

  KEGG : https://www.kegg.jp/kegg/
 <a name="sec8"></a>
 ### Contact
-For comments and questions, send a message to Xi Zhang (xzha25@uwo.ca).
+For comments and questions, send a message to Xi Zhang 📧(xzha25@uwo.ca).
 Usage of this site follows AWS’s Privacy Policy.
 In accordance with that policy, we use Matomo to collect anonymised data on visits to, downloads from, and searches of this site.
 © Copyright (C) 2021
 https://github.com/zx0223winner/HSDFinder.git
 <a name="sec9"></a>
 ### Reference
 X. Zhang, Yining.
 Hu, D. Smith (2021).
-HSDFinder- an integrated tool to predict highly similar duplicates in eukaryotic genomes.
+Protocol for HSDFinder: identifying, annotating, categorizing, and visualizing duplicated genes in eukaryotic genomes.
 Star Protocols. doi: XX.XX